sopra-fs23-group-24/server/README.md

   - On each push to the main branch, the project is automatically deployed to google cloud.

-## Roadmap:
+## Roadmap

-- adding new "game modes" respectively question types, like "rate this on a scale of 1-10", or other.
+- Adding new "game modes" respectively question types, like "rate this on a scale of 1-10", or other.
-- changing the calculation of points to include "answer-streaks".
+- Changing the calculation of points to include "answer-streaks".
-- making the game even more customisable by letting the users choose how many questions the want to be generated, per prompt.
+- Making the game even more customisable by letting the users choose how many questions the want to be generated, per prompt.
-- adding progress indicators:
+- Adding progress indicators:
   - on how far the other players are with answering their prompts
   - in the quiz:
     - on each question - how many players have already answered
     - in general - showing how many questions out of the total amount have been answered
-- adding a "go back" option to allow "undo" and the re-writing of already answered prompts
+- Adding a "go back" option to allow "undo" and the re-writing of already answered prompts

+(This is the same as in the client README, because the two parts of our application are closely connected, in achieving these features.)

 ## Authors